Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

     **Get-AzureRmSubscription**

 3. Select an Azure subscription

     **Select-AzureRmSubscription  -SubscriptionId ```<Subscription ID>```**

-4. Using the Resource Group name used for creating the Storage Account, deploy the arm template.
+4. Using the Resource Group name used for creating the Storage Account in the *Setup* section, deploy the arm template.
 The 'NameForTheDeployment' can be any string to identify the deployment

     **New-AzureRmResourceGroupDeployment -Name ```<NameForTheDeployment>``` -ResourceGroupName ```<ResourceGroupName>``` -TemplateFile  .\ADF-Rserver-apache-spark-pipeline.template.json -TemplateParameterFile .\ADF-Rserver-apache-spark-pipeline.parameters.json**
 5. This deployment step will take approximately 40 minutes.
 In case of an error, you can debug the above command by running it again with '-Debug' switch

 6. If everything goes well then go to the [Azure Portal](https://portal.azure.com), find the resource group and check the status of ADF pipelines

 ## Expectations and further steps
 1. Check the pipeline run in the diagram view

     a.
 Find the Data Factory pipeline and click on the `Diagram` view.
 You should be able to see two pipelines (training and scoring) with input and output datasets.